AirAsia X shows court creditors’ support for restructuring plan | Malay Mail

 The affidavits come after more than a dozen creditors filed to intervene with its proposed court-supervised restructuring, with lessor BOC Aviation Ltd and airport operator Malaysia Airports Holdings Bhd arguing that AAX is “hopelessly insolvent”.

-Planemaker Airbus SE also filed a lawsuit last month saying it could lose more than US$5 billion (RM20.2 billion) worth of aircraft orders if the low-cost, long-haul carrier proceeded with the plan.
+Planemaker Airbus SE also filed an affidavit last month saying it could lose more than $5 billion worth of aircraft orders if the low-cost, long-haul carrier proceeded with the plan.

-AAX’s senior legal counsel, Shereen Ee, said in court documents seen by Reuters that 15 out of 20 aircraft lessors were not in favour of AAX liquidating, and three other interveners — Airbus, Rolls-Royce Group and BNP Paribas — were “not objecting” to the restructuring plan.
+AAX’s senior legal counsel, Shereen Ee, said in court documents seen by Reuters that 15 out of 20 aircraft lessors were not in favour of AAX liquidating, while Rolls-Royce Group and interveners — Airbus, and BNP Paribas — were “not objecting” to the restructuring plan.

 Lessors in favour of a restructuring include Macquarie Aircraft Leasing Services and Aircastle, according to the documents.
-Rolls-Royce, Macquarie Aircraft Leasing Services and Aircastle did not immediately respond to requests for comment.
+Aircastle did not immediately respond to requests for comment, while Macquarie, Rolls-Royce and AAX declined to comment.

-An Airbus spokesman declined to comment, saying that the company was continuing discussions but that the details are confidential.
-AirAsia X also declined to comment.
+An Airbus spokesman also declined to comment, saying that the company was continuing discussions but that the details are confidential.

-BNP Paribas — which is a trustee acting on a creditor’s instructions — declined to comment.
+BNP Paribas — which is a trustee acting on creditors’ instructions — declined to comment.

 Aircastle Asia Pacific executive vice president Nigel Harwood told AAX in an email that his firm was not seeking liquidation of the airline, according to the court filings.